cell-os/cell-os/deploy/aws/README.md

 The cell-os-base consists of Zookeeper / Exhibitor, Mesos and Marathon.
 All other services typically run on top of the base using one of the cell schedulers.

+Internals

+There are two Cloud Formation templates.
+One that established the global infrastructure including the VPC, Subnet, Load Balancers, Internet Gateway, Routing Tables, Security Groups, etc. and another which sets up individual scaling groups (nucleus, body, membrane) that is nested.

 **To troubleshoot**